-Nearly everyone at a university uses social media: Twitter, Instagram, Tumblr, Facebook, Vine, Pinterest, YouTube, LinkedIn and many other apps and websites.
+Nearly everyone at a university uses social media: Twitter, Instagram, Tumblr, Facebook, TikTok, Pinterest, YouTube, LinkedIn and many other apps and websites.
 It's important that you learn how to protect your online reputation.

 You know about using social media apps to interact and have fun with friends and family, but what's funny today can remain online to embarrass you years from now.
 Even if you delete a post, it could remain in an online archive, or someone (including one of your friends) may have saved a copy and could repost it.

 Don't post things that could hurt your reputation when you make the transition from using social media for fun to using it professionally.
 Future employers, professional schools, graduate programs, and other organizations routinely scan social media for information about you.
 Don't let something you posted during your freshman year hurt your professional future.

 If you don't want your friends, family, school, or employer to know something, don't post it.
 Even if you think it's fun to share lots of information about yourself, think about how that information could put you or your future in jeopardy.
 Be careful about sharing too much personal information about yourself (e.g., physical address, complete birthdate, etc.) in your profile or posts.
 Although most social media offer some privacy controls, those settings do not grant you total control of your information.
 Ask your friends to be considerate of your reputation—being tagged in a compromising photo can be just as damaging to your reputation as if you had posted that photo yourself.
 You should assume that any information you post—or any posted about you—will be public.